-If you’ve spent much time registering domains, or reading about the industries that have sprung up around them, you’ve probably come across the concept at some point.
+If you’ve spent much time registering domains, or reading about the industries that have sprung up around them, you’ve probably come across the concept of domain parking at some point.

 A parked domain is one which has been bought and then used to display a single page.
 At its simplest, a parked domain could point to an ‘under construction’ page.
 You could even fit it out with an early-90s throwback roadworks sign for that retro feel.

 Why choose domain parking?